maxmahlke/rocks/docs/core.rst

 Access of ``datacloud`` tables
 ------------------------------

-SsODNet:datacloud contains tables of albedo, mass, taxonomic class estimations and more for a large number of asteroids.
+SsODNet:datacloud contains tables of albedos, masses, taxonomic classes and more for a large number of asteroids.
 By default, they are not loaded when creating a ``Rock`` instance, as each table requires an additional remote query.
 Tables can be requested using the ``datacloud`` argument, using the catalogues given in the left column of the table below.
 They are assigned to the attributes given in the right column.

 +-----------------+----------------------------+
 | Datacloud Table | Attribute Name             |